 Sakurajima Volcano towers over the city of Kagoshima City and is often considered the symbol of Kagoshima.
 Being an active volcano does create a bit of concern for many travelers, but Kagoshima City and its 600,000 residents have coexisted with the volcano for hundreds of years.
 Sakurajima is not something to be feared, but rather anticipated as a wonderful natural feature worth visiting.
 As Sakurajima is located just a few kilometers from downtown Kagoshima, it is easily accessible by the Sakurajima Ferry.
 This week, I’m going to take you on a simple half day trip to Sakurajima using Sakurajima Ferry that can be fully enjoyed on foot.

 Sakurajima Ferry Terminal can be accessed from the tram stop “Suizokukan-guchi.”
-However, I recommend getting off at “Izuro-dori” and taking a walk through Dolphin Port and the bayside park.
-This is a nice area with many small shops, cafes, and restaurants.
+However, I recommend getting off at “Izuro-dori” and taking a walk through the bayside park.
 Once you arrive to the ferry port, departures occur about every 15 minutes.
-The fare is only 160yen and is paid upon arrival to Sakurajima, so you simply have to walk on the ferry and enjoy the ride.
+The fare is only 200yen and is paid upon arrival to Sakurajima, so you simply have to walk on the ferry and enjoy the ride.

 Once on the ferry, it is a quick 15 minutes from departure to arrival.
 There is an indoor cabin with seating and some kiosks that sell snacks, drinks, and some light meals.
 There is an observation deck above the cabin to get some fresh air and a great chance to get a picture from the middle of Kinko Bay.
 The port on Sakurajima was recently remodeled and now has an information center with English information, as well as a café if you need a coffee break.